 Post SMTP Mailer

-The plugin has four builtin vendor specific options.
-Which skips all the hard part and all you need is the API keys.
+The plugin has four built-in vendor-specific options.
+Which skips all the hard parts and all you need is the API keys.

 Install Post SMTP Mailer